joehuchette/OR-software-tools-2016/2-data-wrangling/README.md

 Welcome to the second session of 15.S60!
 In this session, we'll discuss tools for data exploration, cleaning, and manipulation using state-of-the-art packages for the `R` programming language.

-## Installing Software
+## Preassignment: Installing Software

 Before Thursday's session, please fire up RStudio and run the following commands in the console window:

     install.packages('dplyr')
     install.packages('tidyr')
+    data.frame(a = c("Col1","Col2"), b= c(5,10)) %>% spread(a,b)

 You should see some messages confirming that the software has installed correctly.
 If so, you are good to go -- that's all the software you'll need for Thursday.

+To confirm, please post a snapshot of the output from these lines of code to Stellar before Thursday.

 ## Files in this Directory